Schur expansion of random-matrix reproducing kernels: General aspects of the Schur expansion

-Equality \eqref{eq:Chebyl1} follows from straightforward computation of the ratio of $ 2 \times 2$ determinants and \eqref{eq:Chebyl2} by identification with the Chebyshev polynomial of the second kind (cf. \cite{KadellSC}).
-Note that the $(x;y)$-independent coefficient is the expansion in the same for the Schur and Chebyshev expansion, since the manipulations only involve the symmetric polynomials.
+and \eqref{eq:Chebyl2} by identification with the Chebyshev polynomial of the second kind (cf. \cite{KadellSC}).
+Eventually, in \eqref{eq:Chebyl3} we have written the result in the variables $(x;y)$, related to $(t_1,t_2)$ via \eqref{eq:deft}.
+Note that the $(x;y)$-independent coefficient in the expansion is the same for the Schur and Chebyshev expansion, since the manipulations only involve the symmetric polynomials.

 \begin{remark} We emphasize that the 2-point kernel admits an expansion in Chebyshev polynomials, whose orthogonality relations are on the interval $[-1,1]$, regardless of the domain of the variables $x,y$.
 Indeed, we did not use the orthogonality property of these polynomials in the derivation.
 Notice however the important extra factor $(xy)^{-\lvert \lambda \rvert /2}$, that is, the dependence is not entirely captured by the Chebyshev polynomial. \end{remark}